 - Red: Fire, Passion, Survival, Lust, Action, Health, Strength, Defense

 The information presented was gathered by internet researches of folklores, cultures, and histories.
 It is meant for educational and entertainment purposes, and does not guarantee any special supernatural or healing qualities.
-Remember to practice good fire safety when using the candles and incense, and do not ingest the salts.
+We recommend that you perform your own research and reach out to members of the Wiccan or Pagan practices for further information.
+Please remember to practice good fire safety when using the candles and incense, and do not ingest the salts.